yyx990803/pod/README.md

 ```

 That's it!
 App should be automatically running after the push.
 For later pushes, app process will be restarted.

-You can edit the post-receive script of an app using `pod edit <appname>` to customize the actions after a git push.

 ## Installation